dikla765/dikla.github.io/README.md

 - **Frontend**: HTML5, JS.
 - **Languages**: French, English.

-## Conferences And Training School
+## Conferences and Training Schools

-- **June 25-27, 2024**:Participated in the BEiNG-WISE (Behavioral Next Generation in Wireless Networks for Cyber Security) Training School organized as part of the COST Action: CA22104 in Skopje, Republic of North Macedonia.
+- **August 26–29, 2025**: Participated in the BEiNG-WISE (Behavioral Next Generation in Wireless Networks for Cyber Security) Training School, organized as part of the COST Action CA22104, held in Lithochoro, Greece.
+The focus was on *Cybersecurity and Human Factors from an Industrial and Ethical Perspective*.

-- **June 19-21, 2023**: Presented a poster at the IndabaX Cameroon 2023 conference at the University of Douala.
+- **January 20–24, 2025**: Will attend the Winter School on Cybersecurity, co-organized by PEPR Cybersécurité and GDR Sécurité Informatique.
+The event will take place at L’Escandille (Autrans), in the Vercors mountain range, France.

+- **June 25–27, 2024**: Participated in the BEiNG-WISE Training School, organized as part of the COST Action CA22104, held in Skopje, Republic of North Macedonia.

-- **October 25-27, 2023**: Participated in the EAI International Conference on Safe, Secure, Ethical, Responsible Technologies, and Emerging Applications in Yaounde, Cameroon.
+- **October 25–27, 2023**: Participated in the EAI International Conference on Safe, Secure, Ethical, Responsible Technologies, and Emerging Applications, held in Yaoundé, Cameroon.

+- **June 19–21, 2023**: Presented a poster at the IndabaX Cameroon 2023 Conference, hosted at the University of Douala.

 ## Publications